Ceramics and Pottery from the Isle of Wight - Ceramic Crafts

-Sally Moss in the Ceramic Crafts studio
+Sally Moss in the Arreton Studio

-at Arreton Barns on the Isle of Wight
+Sally Moss in the Ceramic Crafts studio at Arreton Barns on the Isle of Wight

 I first discovered my love of clay at the Martin Ward Ceramics Studio in Worcestershire where I attended a weekly evening class.
 Within a very short period of time I knew I had found my true vocation.
 After about four years of tuition I went outand bought all the equipment I needed to set myself up as a potter.
 I soon discovered it was not that easy and I had very little knowledge of how to use a kiln, what type of clay to use, how to glaze, how to make glazes etc; the list was endless.
 I checked to see if the local college ran ceramic classes and to my delight I found they did!
 I enrolled that day on a City and Guilds pottery and ceramics course and it was great fun, and as I let my mind wander and produce more complex works the academic side of studies became easy as I was loving the whole experience.